 Preparing for the visit

-I will provide everything needed and coordinate with the aftercare company.
 You should decide who you would like to be present and where in your home everyone is comfortable.
 A place to gather could be in the living room, on a bed, or in the backyard.
 Oftentimes, your pet will decide for you.

 You are welcome to play music, light candles, share stories and memories, read a poem or prayer, or perform any religious or cultural ceremonies that you would like.